-Recently, considerable attention has been paid to the possible links between ADHD and sleep disorders and sleep-related cycles (e.g. Hysing et al., 2016; Ito et al., 2017).
-Thus, studies have shown that sleep disorders, such as difficulties in falling asleep, delay in bed entry, difficulty in meeting sleep and staying up, and sleeping continuity, are more common in children diagnosed with ADHD than children without this disorder (Gregory & Sadeh, 2012).
-Corkum et al., (1998) evaluated about 25-50% of children and adolescents with ADHD presented sleep disturbances, include difficulties to initiate and maintain sleep, nocturnal awakening, delay of sleep phase, increase nocturnal activity and Insomnia (Gruber et al., 2009; Van Der Heijden et al., 2007).).
-Lately, new studies presented the relationship between children with ADHD and poorer sleep quality compared to those without this disorder (Sung et al 2008; Yoon et al 2012), both subjective (questionnaire filled by parents or by ADHD children) and objective (polysomnography and actigraphy) presented those disorders (1,3).
-The mechanism which explain sleep disturbances among individuals with ADHD is unclear and seems to be multifactorial including biological as well as environmental factors (Owens, 2005).
+Recently, considerable attention has been given to the possible links between ADHD and sleep disorders and sleep-related cycles (e.g. Hysing et al., 2016; Ito et al., 2017).
+Studies have shown that sleep disorders, such as difficulty in falling asleep, delay in bed entry, difficulty in meeting sleep requirements and the tendency to stay up late, and sleeping continuity, are more common in children diagnosed with ADHD than in children without this disorder (Gregory & Sadeh, 2012).
+Corkum et al. (1998) evaluated that about 25-50% of children and adolescents with ADHD presented sleep disturbances, including difficulties in initiating and maintaining sleep, nocturnal waking, delay of sleep phase, increase in nocturnal activity and insomnia (Gruber et al., 2009; Van Der Heijden et al., 2007).
+Recent studies have indicated a relationship between children with ADHD and poorer sleep quality compared with children without this disorder (Sung et al., 2008; Yoon et al., 2012).
+The findings in these studies are based on both subjective (questionnaire completed by parents or by children with ADHD) and objective (polysomnography and actigraphy) data (1,3).
+The mechanism underlying sleep disturbances in individuals with ADHD is unclear and seems to be multifactorial, comprising biological as well as environmental factors (Owens, 2005).

-Among the environmental factors, increased exposure to screens including television viewing, video game playing, computer and internet use, and use of cellular phone during night time (Adam et al., 2007; Dorofaeff & Denny, 2006; Van den Bulck, 2004; 2007; Schweizer et al., 2017), has been proposed as playing a significant role explaining sleep disturbances among adolescents.
-The use of mobile information and communication technologies such as smartphones and tablet has increased rapidly in recent years (Papaconstantinou, Bartfay, & Bartfay, 2017).
-The emerging technologies are now embedded in the daily lives of young children who are born into digital ecosystem that is enhanced by mobile media (Reid Chassiakos, Radesky, Christakis, Moreno, & Cross, 2016).
-A number of adverse health outcomes associated with high-end users have been identified (e.g. obesity, decreased physical activity, reduced user well-being, as reflected in increased anxiety and depression).
+Among the environmental factors, increased exposure to screens including television viewing, video game playing, computer and internet use, and use of cellular phones at night (Adam et al., 2007; Dorofaeff & Denny, 2006; Van den Bulck, 2004; 2007; Schweizer et al., 2017) have been proposed as playing a significant role in sleep disturbance among adolescents.
+The use of mobile information and communication technologies such as smartphones and tablets has increased rapidly in recent years (Papaconstantinou, Bartfay, & Bartfay, 2017).
+Emerging technologies are now embedded in the daily lives of young children born into a digital ecosystem that is enhanced by mobile media (Reid Chassiakos, Radesky, Christakis, Moreno, & Cross, 2016).
+A number of adverse health outcomes associated with higher use have been identified, including obesity, decreased physical activity, reduced user well-being, which are reflected in increased anxiety and depression.

 There is a growing body of evidence that suggests that media use negatively affects sleep (Bruni et al., 2015).
-Increased duration of media exposure and the presence of a TV, computer, or mobile device in the bedroom in early childhood have been associated with fewer minutes of sleep per night (Cespedes et al., 2014).
-Later bedtimes after evening media use and violent content in the media also may be contributing factors (Garrison & Christakis, 2012), and suppression of endogenous melatonin by blue light emitted from screens is another possible cause (Salti et al., 2006).
-Studies of teenagers have found that participants with higher social media use or who sleep with mobile devices in their room were at greater risk for sleep disturbances (Buxton et al., 2015).
-For example, Bruni and colleagues (2015) studied the use of technology on sleep quality in adolescents.
-Adolescents’ bad sleep quality was associated consistently with greater mobile phone use and the number of devices in the bedroom.
-However, it is not yet clear whether the negative impact of screen exposure on sleep quality affects all users in the same way, or that there are groups at greater risk (for example ADHD).
+Increased duration of media exposure and the presence of a television, computer, or mobile device in the bedroom in early childhood have been associated with fewer minutes of sleep per night (Cespedes et al., 2014).
+Other factors contributing to reduced sleep may also include later bedtimes after evening media use and violent content in the media (Garrison & Christakis, 2012), as well as the suppression of endogenous melatonin by blue light emitted from screens (Salti et al., 2006).
+Studies of teenagers have found that participants who use more social media or who sleep with mobile devices in their room were at greater risk of sleep disturbances (Buxton et al., 2015).
+For example, Bruni and colleagues (2015) studied the impact of technology use on sleep quality in adolescents.
+Adolescents’ poor sleep quality was consistently associated with greater mobile phone use and the number of devices in the bedroom.
+However, it is not yet clear whether the negative impact of screen exposure on sleep quality affects all users in the same way, or whether there are groups at greater risk (for example children with ADHD).
 Adolescents with ADHD are characterized by longer exposure to screens and media use.
-The present study will attempt to examine whether the pattern of relationship between exposure to screens (smartphone and tablet) and sleep quality differs between adolescents with ADHD and adolescents without ADHD.
+The present study will attempt to examine whether the pattern of the relationship between exposure to screens (smartphone and tablet) and sleep quality differs between adolescents with ADHD and adolescents without ADHD.